Gentle Palm & Foot Sweat Treatment Guide

 Treatment

-After receiving gentle nerve block at Clear Odor Clinic, Ms. Chen was amazed: "I felt absolutely nothing!
+After receiving gentle nerve block at Clear Odor Clinic, Ms. Chen was amazed: "I felt in our experience nothing!
 Completely different from my previous experience."
 The doctor completed 120 high-density injections across both hands while she chatted relaxedly.

 Follow-up Result